Patch-Based Stochastic Attention for Image Editing: Patch-Based Stochastic Attention

-The computational complexity of our proposed PSAL is $\mathcal{O}(ndN\log(n))$ with $N$ the number of iterations of propagation / random search, and the memory complexity is $\mathcal{O}(n)$.
+The computational complexity of our proposed PSAL is $\mathcal{O}(ndN\log(n))$ with $N$ the number of iterations of propagation / random search.
+The derivations are the following: the PatchMatch algorithm consists of $N$ iterations of propagation and random search for each of the $n$ patches.
+Following the usual practice for random search, we sample 1 candidate in windows of geometrically decreasing size of ratio 0.5, leading to $\mathcal{O}(\log(n))$ candidates.
+For the propagation step, the parallel approach (Algorithm~\ref{alg:jumpflood}) uses $4 \times 4 = 16$ candidates.
+Finally, the cost of a similarity computation (dot product, cosine similarity, or L2 distance) between two patches has a complexity $\mathcal{O}(d)$ for $d$ the dimension of the patch.
+Putting all together, we have a computational complexity of $\mathcal{O}(ndN \max (\log(n), 16))$.
+The memory complexity is simply $\mathcal{O}(n)$, as we only have to store the shift map $\psi$, our mapping for each patch.
 This is to be compared with the Full Attention layer, whose complexities are $\mathcal{O}(n^2d)$ and $\mathcal{O}(n^2)$, respectively.

 In particular, the memory complexity is linear with respect to the number of queries, while that of Full Attention is quadratic.
 This has important consequences, in particular on the maximum resolution of images that can be processed by deep learning architectures which employ attention layers.